mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

 Diagnostic Message
 ==================

-If we only consider the top layer of OSI Model (layer 7 - Application), then the messages that are exchanged by clients and servers during UDS communication are called 'Application Protocol Data Units' (A_PDU), 'diagnostic messages' or 'UDS messages' in this documentation.
+Messages that are exchanged by clients and servers during UDS communications are usually called `diagnostic messages`.

-There are two types of diagnostic messages:
+In the documentation and the implementation, `UDS message` name is also used.

- - `diagnostic request`_ - a message transmitted by a client
+We distinguish two types of diagnostic messages depending on a transmitter:
- - `diagnostic response`_ - a message transmitted by a server
+ - `diagnostic request`_

-UDS communication is always initiated by a client who sends a `diagnostic request`_ to a network that it is connected to.
+ - `diagnostic response`_

-The client might not be directly connected to a desired recipient(s) of the request, therefore some servers might be forced to act as gateways and transmit the request to another network(s) to which they are connected.
-Server decision (whether to redirect the request to another vehicle sub-network or not) depends on a target(s) of the request i.e. server shall transmit the request in the sub-network if at least on ECU in this sub-network is the target of the request.
+UDS communication is always initiated by a client who sends a `diagnostic request`_ to a network that it has direct connection with.
+The client might not be directly connected to a desired recipient(s) of the request, therefore some servers might be forced to act as gateways and transmit the request to another sub-network(s).
+Servers' decision (whether to redirect a message to another sub-network) depends on a target(s) of the request i.e. server shall transmit the request to the sub-network if this is a route (not necessarily a direct one) to at least one recipient of the message.

 .. figure:: ../../diagrams/KnowledgeBase-Gateway_request.png
     :alt: Gateway - request